Turtle24/Aidan_Portfolio/README.md

 **To-Do:**

--[x] Pull spotify data
+- [x] Pull spotify data
--[x] Call artist data with specific artist
+- [x] Call artist data with specific artist
--[x] Function for reordering the artist data
+- [x] Function for reordering the artist data
--[x] Desktop notification loop
+- [x] Desktop notification loop
--[] Add multiple artists to list & clean up data structures -[] Only notify when there's a new song
+- [ ] Add multiple artists to list & clean up data structures
+- [ ] Only notify when there's a new song